 Diplomas are mailed about 3-4 months after the conclusion of the semester in which you are scheduled to graduate.
 If you need official verification of your degree before you receive your diploma, please refer to the Enrollment Verification Request.

 Official transcripts will have the degree posted before diplomas are ordered and may serve as a verification of graduation prior to the arrival of the diploma.
-Transcripts and diplomas will not be released if there is a financial hold on your records.

 Will my diplomas reflect university honors, if earned?

 Diplomas reflect university honors (Cum Laude, Magna Cum Laude, and Summa Cum Laude) only.

 Where will Pacific mail my diploma?

 The diploma will be mailed to the Permanent Address you have on file with the University.
 We are not responsible for lost or returned diplomas.

 How do I get a replacement for my damaged or lost diploma?

 You may request a reissue of your diploma.
 If damaged, the original diploma must be returned.
 Please complete the Application for Diploma Reissue Form.
 Reissued diplomas adhere to the current format, and they bear the signatures of the current university officers, NO EXCEPTIONS.
 A reissue statement appears on all reissued diplomas.
 The reissued diploma fee is $50.00, check or money order only, payable to University of the Pacific.

 What if I need someone else to pick up my diploma?